Genius Referrals

 The email also encourages brand advocates to invite their friends and family by clicking the social media buttons of their referral program.

-At the bottom of the email, there are links to their social media accounts and their Medium blog so they can stay connected with the brand.
+At the bottom of the email, there are links to their social media accounts and their Medium blog, allowing them to stay connected with the brand.

 10. Analyze the results for your referral program